How to fit a long throw gate lock

 Fitting the long throw lock receiver

-If fitting the lock to a single pedestrian gate, then the receiver fits to the
+We next have to attach the receiver for the lock – If fitting the lock to a single pedestrian gate, then the receiver fits to the

 Long throw lock handles – optional extras